 Shari Benites, M.Ed.

-Shari Benites has been an educator for 24 years.
-She is currently the Minority Achievement Coordinator and the Director of the Center for Leadership and Public Service at Yorktown High School in Arlington, Virginia.
+Shari Benites has been an educator for 28 years.
+She is currently the Coordinator of Equity and Excellence, Coordinator of Restorative Practices, and the Director of the Center for Leadership and Public Service at a high school in Northern Virginia.
 In these roles, she has helped develop and implement many programs for students, including the SOAR Cohort, Minority Student Achievement Network, Latinas Leading Tomorrow, Sister Circle, and College Bound.
-She is also the advisor for National Honor Society and Model General Assembly.
 As a trained Results Based facilitator and SEED (Seeking Educational Equity and Diversity) facilitator, Ms. Benites has worked with staff, students, and families across the county to engage in conversations about race and equity.
-In conjunction with Challenging Racism, she has facilitated Challenging Racism: Learning How workshops and provided training for community facilitators.
+In conjunction with Challenging Racism, she has facilitated Challenging Racism: Learning How workshops and provided training for facilitators.
 She has presented at local and national conferences.

-Ms. Benites has served on the Board of Directors for the Dream Project since 2012, currently serving as Secretary.
-The Dream Project’s mission is to empower students whose immigration status creates barriers to education by working with them to access and succeed in college through scholarships, mentoring, family engagement, and advocacy.
-She works closely with the Dream Project’s Mentoring Program and Scholarship Committee.
+Ms. Benites volunteers with Restorative Arlington and serves on the school working group.
+She served on the Board of Directors for the Dream Project for many years, working to empower students whose immigration status creates barriers to post-secondary education.
 Ms. Benites has also served on the Board of Directors for Volunteer Emergency Families for Children.
-For her dedication to empowering young people, Ms. Benites has been honored with the White House Champions of Change Award in 2016 and Arlington’s Connect with Kids Award in 2015.
-She earned her undergraduate degree at Michigan State University and her graduate degree at George Mason University.
+For her dedication to empowering young people, Ms. Benites has been honored with the White House Champions of Change Award and Arlington’s Connect with Kids Award.
+She earned her undergraduate degree at Michigan State University, her graduate degree at George Mason University, and was trained in Restorative Practices at the International Institute of Restorative Practices.

 Tim Cotman, Jr., M.Ed.